Air of Authority - A History of RAF Organisation

 This was formed in on 30 June 1943 at Tata Aircraft Ltd, Santa Cruz from the Temporary Aircraft Assembly Unit and was redesignated No 304 MU on 9 September 1943.

-Aircraft Erection Unit, (Iraq & Persia)
+Aircraft Erection Centre, (Iraq & Persia)

 This was formed in on 2 April 1943 at Shaibah out of No 119 MU to assemble fighters, mainly Hurricanes for India and Russia, it disbanded on 5 January 1945.